muratk5n/thirdwave/en/index.md

 ---

-Need to stress the aim of this fraud to qualify for tax credits, which in essence means stealing taxpayer's money.
+Need to stress the aim of this fraud to qualify for tax credits in US, which in essence means stealing taxpayer's money.

 Reuters: "[01/2023] South Korea fines Tesla $2.2 mln for exaggerating driving range of EVs.. antitrust regulator said it would impose